The Conservation Studio (NUS Museum) on Ng Eng Teng's Asian Symphony

 CL: Not only would it have prevented broken pieces from going missing, it would allow us to attempt putting the mural back together as well.

-LC: Yeah, so it served a double function.
+LC: It served a double function.
 We only started hacking around the murals after we completed the facing.

 We took almost two weeks, in total, to get the panels off the walls.
 The first week was for all the preparatory work, and the second week was taken to do all the hacking.
 Once it was off the wall, we did a simple open crate around the panel so that they could be carted off.